For daily wit & wisdom, sign up for the Almanac newsletter.

+Q. Why is the name “John Hancock” synonymous with “your signature”?
 A. Hancock’s bold signature on the Declaration of Independence dwarfed the signatures of the other signers.
 Legend says that Hancock wanted the king of England to see the rebellious signature without having to wear his spectacles!

 Celebrating the Fourth of July

-Also, be sure to check the American Flag Guidelines so that you can proudly and properly display your flag.
+Raise the Flag: If you don’t have a flagpole, consider a front-entry flag!
+Before you hang Old Glory, check the American Flag Guidelines so that you can proudly and properly display your flag.

 Stay Casual: Remember, this isn’t a “fancy” dinner.
 Take a look at our Fourth of July recipes to have a delicious picnic or barbecue—and for a list of patriotic desserts!